Emergency Rental Assistance Programs You Can Apply For Now

 • Utility bills such as gas, water, or electricity

-The IRS Emergency Rental Assistance FAQ provides details on how funds are treated for tax purposes.
+The IRS Emergency Rental Assistance FAQ explains how these funds are treated for tax purposes.

 Challenges With Rental Assistance Programs

-• Confusion about application status and whether documents were received
+• Uncertainty about application status or missing documents

 Renters should keep copies of all documents, track their application status regularly, and follow up with the local program if delays occur.
 The NCSHA Emergency Housing Assistance page lists active programs by state.